Are you properly protecting your Website from hackers?

 - Make sure your site uses secure protocols.

 If your site is NOT currently protected by a Secure Certificate and using HTTPS by default, contact your hosting or service provider and get one set up.
 It will cost more money, but this will ensure that your login pages are encrypted which further secures your passwords and any other valuable information.
-It also makes your site more attractive to search engines.
-If you’re concerned about credibility, get an EV (Extended Validation) certificate.
+And, not only does it make your site more attractive to search engines, it means you'll avoid the dreaded "THIS SITE IS NOT SECURE" message that modern browsers insert.
+If you’re concerned about credibility, get an EV (Extended Validation) certificate, which verifies that the site is legitimate, and not a knockoff.
+Also (for advanced tech), be sure the most recent version of TLS is in use, and the older protocols are disabled.
+(If you don't know what that means, ask your Website host.)

 - Enable Multifactor Authentication if available.